felipe-m/tutorial_freecad_wb/tut_fwb_3.md

 ## Dialog with an input box

-We are going to add a label and an input box to the dialog to set the cube edge length
+We are going to add a label and an input box to the dialog to set the length of the edges

 ### Init.py